 The VSEPR model gives the basic arrangements of the electron pairs.
 However, it is important to distinguish between the lone and bonding pair electrons.

-Lone Pair – Lone Pair > Lone Pair - Bond Pair
+Lone Pair – Lone Pair > Lone Pair – Bond Pair > Bond Pair – Bond Pair

 Structure prediction by VSEPR

 |Other examples of structure prediction by VSEPR are shown in the structures of the interhalogen compounds.|